Natural statistics for spectral samples: Moment symbolic method

 Let $R$ be the real or complex field whose elements are called scalars.
 An umbral calculus consists of a generating set $\A=\{\alpha,\beta, \ldots\}$, called the \textit{alphabet}, whose elements are named \textit{umbrae}, a polynomial ring $R[\A]$ and a linear functional $E\colon R[\A]\to R$ called evaluation.
 The linear functional is such that $E[1]=1$ and

 for any set of distinct umbrae in $\A$ and for $i,j,k$ nonnegative integers.
-To each umbra $\alpha \in \A$ there corresponds a sequence of scalars $a_i = E[\alpha^i]$ for $i=0,1,\ldots$ such that $a_0=1$.
+To each umbra $\alpha\in\A$ there corresponds a sequence of scalars\vadjust{\goodbreak} $a_i = E[\alpha^i]$ for $i=0,1,\ldots$ such that $a_0=1$.
 The scalar $a_i$ is called the $i$th moment of $\alpha$.
 Indeed any scalar random variable possessing finite moments can be represented by an umbra.
-A scalar sequence $\{a_i\}$ with $a_0=1$ is said to be represented by an umbra~$\alpha$ if $E[\alpha^i] = a_i$ for $i=0,1,\ldots$. \begin{ex} {\rm The sequence $1,0,0,\ldots$ is umbrally represented by the {\it augmentation umbra} $\varepsilon$, and $1,1,1,\ldots$ is umbrally represented by the {\it unity umbra}~$u$.
+A~scalar sequence $\{a_i\}$ with $a_0=1$ is said to be represented by an umbra $\alpha$ if $E[\alpha^i] = a_i$ for $i=0,1,\ldots\,$. \begin{ex} The sequence $1,0,0,\ldots$ is umbrally represented by the \textit{augmentation umbra} $\varepsilon$, and $1,1,1,\ldots$ is umbrally represented by the \textit{unity umbra}~$u$.
 These are the umbral versions of two degenerate random variables such that $P(X=0)=1$ and $P(Y=1)=1$.
-The sequence of moments of a unit Poisson random variable is umbrally represented by the {\it Bell umbra}~$\beta$.
+The sequence of moments of a unit Poisson random variable is umbrally represented by the \textit{Bell umbra} $\beta$.
 This umbra plays a fundamental role in the symbolic method, as we will see later.
-Its $i$th moment is the Bell number, which is the coefficient of $z^i/i!$ in the Taylor expansion of $\exp(e^z-1)$. $\Box$} \end{ex} Since an umbra is a formal object, questions involving the moment problem are not taken into account.
-Indeed, not every umbra corresponds to a real-valued random variable. \begin{ex} {\rm The sequence $1,1,0,0,\ldots$ is represented by the {\it singleton} umbra $\chi$.
-Its variance $E[\chi^2]-E[\chi]^2=-1$ is negative, so there is no real-valued random variable corresponding to~$\chi$.
-Nevertheless this umbra plays a fundamental role in dealing with cumulant sequences, as we will see later $\Box$.} \end{ex} It is always possible to make the alphabet large enough so that, to each scalar sequence $\{a_i\}$, there corresponds an umbra $\alpha\in \A$, which is not necessarily unique.
+Its $i$th moment is the Bell number, which is the coefficient of $z^i/i!$ in the Taylor expansion of $\exp(e^z-1)$. \end{ex} Since an umbra is a formal object, questions involving the moment problem are not taken into account.
+Indeed, not every umbra corresponds to a real-valued random variable. \begin{ex} The sequence $1,1,0,0,\ldots$ is represented by the \textit{singleton} umbra $\chi$.
+Its variance $E[\chi^2]-E[\chi]^2=-1$ is negative, so there is no real-valued random variable corresponding to $\chi$.
+Nevertheless this umbra plays a fundamental role in dealing with cumulant sequences, as we will see later. \end{ex}

+It is always possible to make the alphabet large enough so that, to each scalar sequence $\{a_i\}$, there corresponds an umbra $\alpha \in\A$, which is not necessarily unique.
 The same applies to identically distributed random variables.
-Two umbrae $\alpha$ and $\gamma$ having the same moment sequence are called similar, in symbols $\alpha \equiv \gamma$, and $\A$~contains an unlimited supply of distinct umbrae similar to $\alpha$, usually denoted by $\alpha', \alpha'',\ldots$.
+Two umbrae $\alpha$ and $\gamma$ having the same moment sequence are called similar, in symbols $\alpha\equiv\gamma$, and $\A$ contains an unlimited supply of distinct umbrae similar to $\alpha$, usually denoted by $\alpha', \alpha'',\ldots\,$.
 If the sequence $\{a_i\}$ is umbrally represented by $\alpha$, then